TirzepatideDosing CalculatorReconstitutionPeptides

 Frequently Asked Questions

-For a compounded 30 mg vial reconstituted with 2 mL of BAC water (15 mg/mL concentration): the 2.5 mg FDA starting dose is approximately 17 units on a U-100 insulin syringe.
-This increases to 33 / 50 / 67 / 83 / 100 units as the titration progresses through 5 / 7.5 / 10 / 12.5 / 15 mg doses.
+For a compounded 30 mg vial reco'd with 2 mL BAC water (15 mg/mL): the 2.5 mg starting dose is roughly 17 units on a U-100 slin pin.
+Each titration step bumps it: 33 / 50 / 67 / 83 / 100 units as you walk through 5 / 7.5 / 10 / 12.5 / 15 mg.

-Is compounded tirzepatide still available in 2026?
+Is compounded tirz still available in 2026?

-What U-100 unit count is 10 mg of tirzepatide?
+What U-100 unit count is 10 mg of tirz?

-At the standard 30 mg / 2 mL (15,000 mcg/mL) concentration: 10 mg = 0.667 mL = 67 units on a U-100 insulin syringe.
-The calculator shows this directly.
+At the standard 30 mg / 2 mL (15,000 mcg/mL) concentration: 10 mg = 0.667 mL = 67 units on a U-100 slin pin.
+The calculator shows it directly.

 This article is for research and informational purposes only.
 Tirzepatide is an FDA-regulated prescription medication.
 Compounded tirzepatide access is restricted following the FDA's February 2026 shortage-list decision.
 Consult a licensed healthcare professional for any tirzepatide protocol.